CaseyBakey/chaosp/README.md

 ## Introduction

-This project aims to help you build an AOSP ROM for one of the (Google) devices actually supported by AOSP, targeting Android 9 Pie onwards.
+This project aims to help you build RattlesnakeOS, an AOSP ROM targeting the (Google) devices actually supported by AOSP, from Android 9 Pie onwards, locally, without using the AWS stack.
 It's a mainly privacy/security focused ROM (no Google Play Services neither root by default).
 Regarding this project name, and since we all like having a fully working smartphone with push notifications and so, it's also possible to bake in some patches before building the ROM.
 At the end, you'll get a flashable ROM customized to your need.